openid/eKYC-IDA/openid-connect-4-identity-assurance.md

     * `country_code`: OPTIONAL.
 String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
 2-letter ICAO codes MAY be used in some circumstances for compatibility reasons.
     * `jurisdiction`: OPTIONAL.
 String containing the name of the region(s)/state(s)/province(s)/municipality(ies) that issuer has jurisdiction over (if this information is not common knowledge or derivable from the address).

-`derived_claims`: OPTIONAL.
+* `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the document described in the evidence array member it is part of.
 When used the `derived_claims` element has the following conditions:
     * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] or in (#userclaims)) derived from the document described in the evidence array member it is part of.
     * End-User Claims contained in a `derived_claims` element MUST have corresponding Claims in the `claims` element of `verified_claims`.
     * When the `derived_claims` element is used it SHOULD be present in all members of the `evidence` array and all Claims under the `claims` element of `verified_claims` SHOULD have a corresponding Claim in at least one `derived_claims` element.
-* The `derived_claims` element MAY also contain other End-User Claims derived from the document described in the evidence array member it is part of.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
     * When it is present the `derived_claims` element MAY NOT be empty.

 #### Evidence Type electronic_record